The 4 Best Humidifiers of 2025

 4. Best Warm Mist Humidifier

 If you're interested in a warm-mist humidifier but don't need the added functionality of the higher-end hybrid Levoit LV600S, consider the Vicks V750.
-This humidifier has an easy-to-clean design; only six components need periodic cleaning, and three of those are dishwasher safe, saving you a bit of effort.
+This humidifier has an easy-to-clean design, with only six components that need periodic cleaning.
+Three of those are dishwasher safe, saving you a bit of effort.
 Despite its relatively compact footprint, its humidification capacity is impressive, and it'll do just fine within larger living rooms or open-concept apartments.
 While it's a little noisier than the cool-mist units above, it's still fairly quiet overall and won't be much of a disturbance if you leave it running while you're listening to music, watching TV, or even sleeping.

 While it lacks a humidistat and Wi-Fi connectivity, it still has a few added convenience features.
 If you want a scented mist, add Vicks VapoPads to the built-in tray and a liquid inhalant to the medicine cup.
 This model also has an automatic off function to cut power once its tank is empty.